 There are several different factors that can contribute to driving panic attacks.
 These include:

-- General Stress – Panic attacks are more common when you're stressed, and as mentioned, stress when driving is completely natural.
-There are a lot of dangers on the road, along with bad drivers.
-Your driving ability is what keeps you safe, and part of that driving ability comes from being on high alert (aka, stress).
+- General Stress Panic attacks are more common when you're stressed, and as mentioned, stress when driving is completely natural.
+There are a lot of dangers on the road.
+Your driving ability is what keeps you safe, and part of that driving ability comes from being alert.

-- Thinking About Panic Attacks – One of the main causes of panic attacks is thinking about panic attacks.
+- Thinking About Panic Attacks One cause of panic attacks is thinking about panic attacks.
 It's the catch-22 of panic disorder.
 It's very common to think about your panic attacks or even fear panic attacks when you drive, and that fear actually increases the likelihood that you'll experience one.

-- Driving Hyperventilation – Many things can cause you to hyperventilate while you're driving.
+- Driving Hyperventilation Many things can cause you to hyperventilate while you're driving.
 The way you're sitting, your fear, and even your seatbelt may contribute to mild to moderate hyperventilation.
-In those with anxiety attacks, hyperventilation is both a cause and a symptom of panic disorder, and so if you hyperventilate for any reason when driving, it's likely to trigger an attack.
+In those with anxiety, hyperventilation is both a cause and a symptom of panic disorder, and so, if you hyperventilate for any reason while driving, it's likely to trigger an attack.

-- General Sitting Pains – Driving also causes a number of pains and sensations that may trigger panic attacks.
+- General Sitting Pains Driving can cause a number of pains and sensations that may trigger panic attacks.
 Those with panic disorder are over-sensitive to the way their body feels.
-So if they feel any light pains, an increase in heart rate, leg weakness, and anything else that commonly affects those that sit in cars often, it may cause an attack.
+So if they feel any light pains, an increase in heart rate, leg weakness, or anything else that commonly affects those that sit in cars often, it may cause a panic attack.

-- Panic Attacks and Danger – Panic attacks also become associated with various activities, especially if those activities cause any stress or anxiety.
-If you had a panic attack in the car for reasons that had nothing to do with driving, you may increase your likelihood of having an attack again because your brain now associates the car with the attack.
-You'll also likely experience further fear when you try to keep driving during the attack, and so your car become a place even less comfortable.
+- Panic Attacks and Danger Panic attacks can become associated with various activities, especially if those activities cause any stress or anxiety.
+If you previously had a panic attack in the car it may increase the likelihood of having another attack because your brain now associates the car with the attack.
+You'll also likely experience further fear when you try to keep driving during the attack and so your car becomes a place that is even less comfortable.